 Door-knocking and clearing the evacuation area will begin four hours before demolition, McConnell said.

-Experts plan to strategically place explosives onto the cranes, hoping the debris lands in a certain area, avoiding major gas and power lines, according to McConnell.
+Experts plan to strategically place explosives onto the cranes, in hopes that the debris will land in an area underneath, avoiding major gas and power lines, according to McConnell.

 Two bodies remain in the rubble

 Portions of the Hard Rock Hotel collapsed last Saturday.
-More than 100 construction workers were there, according to one of the construction companies.
+There were more than 100 construction workers on site at the time, according to one of the construction companies.

-Video footage showed workers emerging from a giant cloud of dust after the upper floors collapsed and debris filled the street.
+Video footage showed workers emerging from a giant cloud of dust after the upper floors of the building collapsed and debris filled the street below.

-At least two people were killed and 30 hospitalized, authorities said.
+At least two people were killed in the collapse and at least 30 people were hospitalized, authorities said.
 All but one of the injured have been discharged.

 10 injured in the collapse are suing the construction companies